xrdocs/design/_blogs/2017-07-31-the-future-of-highly-available-networks.md

 ### Minimize Impact with Scale-Out Architectures

 If you’re looking at your next-generation network architecture, it’s worth considering emerging design patterns that can significantly improve availability.
 Traditional, hierarchical network designs typically include an aggregation layer, where a small number of large devices with a large number of ports aggregate traffic from southbound layers in preparation for transit northbound.
-These aggregation devices are commonly deployed in a 1+1 redundancy topology:
+These aggregation devices are commonly deployed in a 1+1 redundancy topology.

 From an availability perspective, the weak point is those aggregation boxes.
 If one of those boxes go down, you’ll lose half your network capacity.
 That’s a large blast radius.
 Network-level availability mechanisms like fast-reroute and QoS may mitigate the impact to high priority services, but unless you have vast amount of excess capacity, your network will run in a degraded state.
 Hence, those devices are prime candidates for dual RPs with NSF and NSR.
 But we’ve already seen that those strategies can introduce complexity and, consequently, reduce availability.

 Faced with new traffic patterns and scale requirements, pioneers in massively-scaled data center design developed a new design pattern that continues to find new applications outside the data center [1].
 The spine-and-leaf topology replaces the large boxes in the aggregation layer with many smaller leafs and spines that can be scaled horizontally.

-Facebook’s Data Center Fabric: A New Design Pattern for the WAN?

 Because the traffic is spread across more, smaller boxes in a spine-leaf topology, the loss of any single device has a much smaller blast radius.
 Cisco’s NCS 5500 product line is well aligned with this type of CLOS-based fabric design as it moves to the core and beyond.

 ### Manage Scale With Automation